Clomid vs Letrozole for Fertility

 Letrozole advantage over Clomiphene for Unexplained Infertility

-In addition to the higher pregnancy rate, the group treated with Letrozole also saw a statistically significant improvement in endometrial receptivity.
-Researchers concluded that Letrozole has a beneficial effect on the endometrium when compared to Clomiphene, which may improve implantation and pregnancy rates in women with unexplained infertility .
+Researchers concluded that Letrozole has a more favorable effect on the uterine lining compared to Clomiphene, which may help explain its potential to improve implantation and pregnancy outcomes in women with unexplained infertility.

 Letrozole v.
 Clomiphene - Unexplained Infertility

-Researchers concluded that there is no significant statistical difference in the effectiveness of Clomid or Letrozole to improve clinical outcomes for patients with unexplained infertility .
+Researchers concluded that there is no significant statistical difference in the effectiveness of Clomid or Letrozole to improve clinical outcomes for patients with unexplained infertility.

 Differences in Side Effects That Impact Fertility